The Old-West storefronts of Winthrop, Wash., a fun fall getaway destination for Seattle-area families

 Where to stay

-During a pandemic, there’s something to be said for having your own entrance and adequate space between your crew and other guests.
 River’s Edge Resort offers cabins, most of which have a private hot tub on the back deck.
 We loved having a kitchenette to prepare meals, and the resort’s downtown location made getting around easy.
-Cabins are also available at nearby Pearrygin Lake State Park.
+Cabins and campsites are also available at nearby Pearrygin Lake State Park.

 Where to eat

 For that post-hike hot chocolate — or pre-hike pastry — stop by Rocking Horse Bakery.
 Some lunch items are available by 9 a.m., making this a convenient stop for a takeaway sandwich to tuck into your backpack.
-We enjoyed an afternoon ice cream at Sheri’s Sweet Shoppe, a purveyor of fudge and coffee; the treats were served on an expansive deck perfect for socially distanced snacking.
+We enjoyed an afternoon ice cream at Sheri’s Sweet Shoppe, a purveyor of fudge and coffee; the treats were served on an expansive deck perfect for al fresco snacking.

-Our cabin’s kitchenette enabled us to prepare our own meals, but we saw that popular local spots Old Schoolhouse Brewery and upscale Arrowleaf Bistro both offer takeout and outdoor seating (weather permitting).
+Our cabin’s kitchenette enabled us to prepare our own meals, but we saw that popular local spots Old Schoolhouse Brewery and upscale Arrowleaf Bistro are open and offer kid-friendly outdoor seating (weather permitting).

 Stops along the way